Accessible Color Sequences for Data Visualization: Generating Color Sets

 With this method in place, it is now possible to randomly generate color sets of various sizes that meet various minimum-perceptual-distance and minimum-lightness-distance requirements.
-Color sets containing six, eight, and ten colors were generated using this method, 10k of each size, with minimum perceptual distances of 20, 18, and 16, respectively; a minimum lightness distance of 2 was used in all three cases.
-The maximum minimum-perceptual distances among the generated sets of color sets were 24.3, 20.2, and 18.0 for the configurations with six, eight, and ten colors, respectively.
+Color sets containing six, eight, and ten colors were generated using this method, with minimum perceptual distances of 20, 18, and 16, respectively.
 The minimum perceptual distance constraints were chosen as a compromise between maximizing accessibility and allowing for an expanded range of different color sets in order to allow for more leeway for aesthetic preference.
 The choice of the constraints was informed by an analysis that created a maximally-distant color sequence via a sequential-search-algorithm method, which is described in Appendix~\appmaxdist.

+Two groups of color sets were generated, with 10k of each size for each group.
+The first used a minimum lightness distance of 2 for all three set sizes and a lightness range of $J' \in [40, 90]$, where $J'$ is the CAM02-UCS lightness value, truncating the gamut to $\sim$13.1 million colors.
+These values were chosen to eliminate sets with egregiously-bad accessibility but not excessively constrain the sets.
+The maximum minimum-perceptual distances among the generated sets of color sets were 24.3, 20.2, and 18.0 for the configurations with six, eight, and ten colors, respectively.

+For the second group of color sets, tighter constraints were used.
+Based on the previously-mentioned lightness analysis, which favored $L^*<84.6$, the minimum color distances for each set length are also used for minimum lightness distance from the white background for this group of color sets, with lightness ranges of $J'\in[40, 80]$, $J'\in[40, 82]$, and $J'\in[40, 84]$ used for color sets of length six, eight, and ten, respectively.
+For improved accessibility in grayscale, the minimum lightness difference was increased to allow a maximum of three additional colors in the lightness range, resulting in a minimum $\Delta J'$ of 5.0, 4.2, and 3.6 for sets of six, eight, and ten colors, respectively.
+With these additional restrictions, an additional group of color sets were generated.
+The maximum minimum-perceptual distances among these new sets of color sets were 23.6, 19.6, and 16.9 for the configurations with six, eight, and ten colors, respectively.